profolsen/Footnote/README.md

 Each line in the .begin section is either (1) a line containing any combination of only whitespace and and a comment ("blank lines"), (2) a line containing code to be assembled, or (3) a label.
 Blank lines are ignored by the assember.
 A line containing code always begins with the name of a valid instruction.
-Valid instruction names are jmp, beq, ld, print, println, printch add, sub, mul, div, zero, one, dup, dup2, dupn, st, ldi, and hlt.
+Valid instruction names are jmp, beq, ld, print, println, printch add, sub, mul, div, zero, one, dup, down, cmp, st, ldi, hlt, jal, read, ret, lda, and sda
 If the instruction requires arguments, arguments follow.
 A line may also be a label.
 A label is used to indicate the destination of a branching (beq) or jumping (jmp) instruction.